 The books of White Water Writers have some amazing covers.
 Here’s two of my favourites.

 1. A deadline is a deadline.
-The words will be finished by end of Friday, so the cover should be as well.
+The words will be finished by end of the working day Friday, so the cover should be as well.
 No exceptions.
 Good cover artists talk to the writers on Monday, show a draft by Wednesday, and are handing over the cover on Friday morning.
-Great cover artists are handing on Thursday (because we can get Amazon to check the cover over Thursday night to see if there is a problem).
+Great cover artists are handing in on Thursday (because we can get Amazon to check the cover over Thursday night to see if there is a problem).